Principal, BA, LLB (Hons)

 Her prior professional experience include human resources and corporate secretarial practice in Singapore.

-In 2018, Kate volunteered at the Caxton Legal Centre and gained some experience in dealing with consumer issues, discrimination and employment law.
+In 2018, Kate volunteered at the Caxton Legal Centre and gained experience dealing with consumer issues, discrimination and employment law.
 Her experience at Caxton Legal Centre illuminated her passion for social justice issues.